gitter-badger/SpineOpt.jl/docs/src/advanced_concepts/temporal_structure.md

 When a Date time value is chosen, this is directly the end of the optimization for this temporal block.
 In a single solve optimization, a combination of `block_start` and `block_end` can easily be used to run optimizations that cover only part of the model horizon.
 Multiple `temporal_block` objects can then be used to create optimizations for disconnected time periods, which is commonly used in the method of representative days.

 **rolling window optimization**
-In this case, a duration value should be chosen, and it will determine the size of the optimization window.
-Not that this is different from the `roll_forward` parameter, which determines how much the window moves for after each optimization.
-For more info, see [Minimal requirements to get a model running: one single `temporal_block`](@ref) The default value in this case is equal to the
+To create a temporal_block that is rolling along with the optimization window, a rolling temporal_block, a duration value should be chosen.
+The `block_end` parameter will in this case determine the size of the optimization window, with respect to the start of each optimization window.
+If multiple temporal_blocks with different `block_end` parameters exist, the maximum value will determine the size of the optimization window.
+Note, this is different from the `roll_forward` parameter, which determines how much the window moves for after each optimization.
+For more info, see [Minimal requirements to get a model running: one single `temporal_block`](@ref).\\
+To create a static temporal_block, that doesn't move along with the rolling optimization window, the `block_end` needs to be defined as a `DateTime` value. #TODO: this is not yet supported

 ### Relationships